 Alex Lovell-Smith is a Dunedin based photographer exploring geographic and societal isolation.
 His work explores the concept of external perspective though travel and the presence, and absence, of others.

-His masters’ thesis, The Selfie and the Conceptual Photograph looks at the interplay between the photo as a tool of self-documentation and reality in a world consumed with the act of recording and sharing images in the digital realm.
+His masters’ dissertation, The Selfie and the Conceptual Photograph looks at the interplay between the photo as a tool of self-documentation and reality in a world consumed with the act of recording and sharing images in the digital realm.

 Alex has a Master of Fine Art in Photography from the Dunedin School of Art and teaches at the Otago Polytechnic.